danjenson/fair-winds/README.md

   - replace `<control-panel-path>` with the output of `which control-panel`
     - note that the outputs of `which <program>` should be the same except the value after the last `/`
-- `systemctl enable control-panel.service` and reboot
+- `systemctl enable control-panel.service`
+- set firefox home to `localhost:8000` and reboot